 Nestled in the serene Sonoran Desert, our holistic approach to healing focuses on the whole person, including the underlying issues that impact a person’s well-being.
 Our Senior Fellows are some of the nation’s top addiction and recovery experts, and provide direction, consultation and training to our staff.

-The Senior Fellows, led by Pia Mellody, work together to ensure that The Meadows Model is the most clinically comprehensive and nurturing program available today.
-Our ongoing research on the effects of trauma on the brain provides The Meadows with cutting edge treatment methods.
+The Senior Fellows, led by Pia Mellody, work together to ensure that The Meadows Model is the most clinically comprehensive and nurturing program available today while incorporating the most.
+Our ongoing research on the effects of trauma on the brain provides The Meadows with cutting edge, research-supported treatment methods.

 Commitment to Patient Care

-At The Meadows, the medical and clinical staff are attentive to the needs of patients and always maintain the level of professionalism and confidentiality that enables patients to fully focus on treatment.
+At The Meadows, the medical and clinical staff are attentive to the needs of patients and always maintain the level of professionalism and confidentiality that enables patients to fully focus on treatment and recovery.

 The Meadows Model